dbeaver/cloudbeaver-deploy/AWS/ecs-fargate/README.md

    - [Environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

+2. Check your AWS user have minimum requirement IAM Policies:

+   - `AmazonECS_FullAccess`
+   - `AmazonEC2FullAccess`
+   - `AmazonRDSFullAccess`
+   - `AWSCloudMapFullAccess`

-2. Next you need to [install Terraform](https://developer.hashicorp.com/terraform/install)
+3. Next you need to [install Terraform](https://developer.hashicorp.com/terraform/install)

-3. Configure your cluster database:
+4. Configure your cluster database:

  **Note:** only [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/) is supported.
+RDS database will be set up as an internal database for this deployment.
+      - Navigate to `cloudbeaver-deploy/AWS/ecs-fargate`
-      - Open `variables.tf`.
+      - Open `variables.tf` file.
       - Specify `rds_db_version`, the default is `postgres:16.1`.
 Only PostgreSQL version can be specified.
-      - Update the credentials for database in `cloudbeaver-db-env`.
+      - Set the credentials for database in `cloudbeaver-db-env`.
+By default it is `postgres`.

-4. Configure the deployment in `variables.tf` file as follows:
+5. Configure the deployment in `variables.tf` file as follows:
    - Set your `aws_account_id`, you can get it by logging into your AWS console:

    ![alt text](images/image.png)